pcrahul702/twio-basic-front-end/README.md

-# Twilio Video chat with React Hooks
+# Twilio Video call aplication

-This is an example video chat application built with [Twilio Video](https://www.twilio.com/docs/video) and React, using Hooks.
+This is an example video chat application built with [Twilio Video](https://www.twilio.com/docs/video) and React,

-Learn how to build this entire application in the blog post [Build a Twilio Video Chat with React Hooks](https://www.twilio.com/blog/video-chat-react-hooks).
+Learn how to build this entire application in the blog post [Build a Twilio Video Call

 ## Preparing the application